The Ultimate Water-Only Hair Washing Routine – [No Shampoo!]

 How does it work?

-The best part about this method compared to other “no poo” or shampoo-free methods is that absolutely nothing about this method can cause damage, dry out your hair, or create lasting buildup.
-Nothing is messing with the pH of your scalp, so it can stay balanced, healthy, and calm.
-And the only product necessary is free of harsh chemicals, completely natural, totally free, and designed by nature specifically to nourish and protect our hair– our hair’s natural oils.
+The best part about this method compared to other “no poo” or shampoo-free methods is that there are no external chemicals that can damage, dry out hair, or wreak havoc on the natural scalp pH.
+The only “product” necessary is free of harsh chemicals, completely natural, totally free, and designed by nature specifically to nourish and protect our hair– our hair’s natural oils.

 In my opinion, going water-only is the final step you can take in a shampoo-free journey.
-It’s self-sustaining, your scalp’s oil production will finally be completely under control, and it is a viable long-term method (unlike baking soda & apple cider vinegar which can be damaging over time).
+It’s self-sustaining, it’s the furthest step towards getting your scalp’s oil production under control, and it is a viable long-term method (unlike baking soda & apple cider vinegar which can be damaging over time).
 In my humble opinion, when you achieve a successful, water-only routine, your hair has reached its final form.

 This isn’t to say that other “no poo” methods are wrong or aren’t as good.
 Many people have found other methods that work well for them, and that’s totally okay!
 But I do think that giving up all external products and achieving a successful water-only hair care routine is a gutsy thing to do– and the benefits are well worth it:

 What is my hair like after one month?
 My hair has never been more hydrated, voluminous, soft, silky, bouncy (the elasticity is through the roof!), manageable, fast-drying, or breakage-free as it is now.
-It looks just as clean as if I used shampoo, without any of the negative shampoo side effects, and it smells fine.
+It looks just as clean as if I used shampoo, without any of the negative shampoo side effects, and it smells fresh.
 I can wash it way less often, because it doesn’t start to look oily until day 7, it no longer requires a boat load of products to look nice, and air-drying is a real life thing for my previously unmanageable hair.
 (And it only got better for me.
-Check out my 3-Month Update here.)
+Check out my 3-Month Update here.
+And after 13 months, I’m still loving this routine!)

 ***If this is your first time quitting shampoo & switching to a no-shampoo method, I highly recommend checking out my other post on “How to transition to no poo without looking oily.”
 There can be an initial oily phase when you first switch over from shampoo to any “no poo” method, and there are a few tips in that post that can make the transition more manageable and help you get through it faster.
 Please keep in mind everybody produces hair oils at a different rate, and some of it depends on how often you currently wash your hair and how harsh your previous washing product was.
 If you switch cold turkey from shampoo to Water-Only and have a particularly oily transition, try alternating Water-Only with another “no poo” method until your scalp’s natural oil production gets used to not being harshly stripped by shampoo, and it can calm down.